Kira Makarova: Later career and research

-When Makarova's husband moved to the US to work with Eugene Koonin in the National Center for Biotechnology Information, Koonin found Makarova a position as research fellow at the Uniformed Services University of the Health Sciences, studying Deinococcus radiodurans, a bacterium that can survive highly extreme conditions.
-In 2001, Koonin hired Makarova to join him at the National Center for Biotechnology Information.
+When Makarova's husband moved to the US to work with Eugene Koonin in the National Center for Biotechnology Information, Koonin found Makarova a position as research fellow at the Uniformed Services University of the Health Sciences, studying Deinococcus radiodurans, a bacterium that can survive several different extreme conditions.
+In 2001, Koonin hired Makarova to join him at NCBI.
 At the center, beginning in 2006, Makarova and her co-workers investigated the CRISPR-Cas9 system and its biological function as a bacterial immune system.
 Interest in the system heightened after other researchers subsequently used it to perform genome editing.

 Makarova's ongoing research involves comparative genomics, and the genetics and protein functions of archaea.
 She is the maintainer of a database of archaeal proteins and their relations.